 As of March 2021, Bethany House, the former publisher of Norm Geisler’s 1-volume and 4-volume Systematic Theology, gave all rights back to the estate of Norman Geisler.
-We expect that Bastion Books will be the new publisher and that new editions should be available in April or May of 2021!
+We expect that Bastion Books will be the new publisher and that new editions should be available soon.
+We expect the one-volume edition to become available in August 2021 at the earliest and perhaps the 4-volume edition may become available in 2022.

 Until the new versions are available, the best recommendation we can make is to order the four-volume set in the electronic Logos Bible Software format (for your computer) from here: https://www.logos.com/product/3598/systematic-theology.
 This version is very searchable and contains the full text of all four versions.
 High recommendations!